Newcastle Upon Tyne

 I have given a picture and description of how to throw, with some simple basic mistakes and how to counter them.

 The most simple of all punches, in deed the shortest point between you hands and the opponents face. body is the jab.
 Simple and effective, either as a point scorer, to start the combination flowing or as a hard single shot in itself.

 Feet just over shoulder width apart if your Orthodox( Right hander), stand with the left forward as me in pic.
-Hands should be up as in the pic to form the fortress of defence (Fortress stance above with me).
-Elbows tucked smartly into the abdoms to protect agaist body shots.
+Hands should be up as in the pic to form the fortress of defence (On-guard stance above with me).
+Elbows tucked smartly into the abdominals to protect against body shots.
 You should be light and on your toes with a slight bend in the knees.

 Southpaws, will stand with the right foot forward with right hand up as the jab and left hand as the back hand cross punch.
 Assuming the fortress position.

 There are a number of common problems that can occur when throwing a jab: